 Here are five tips to help you help your teen ease into exercise and stay motivated so that she can feel the benefits.

 Teen Fitness Tip 1: Build Slowly

 Kids who aren't used to exercising may only be willing to tolerate a little physical activity before wanting to quit.
 So start with small steps, such as a 10-minute walk every day after school.
 (If the thought of exercising every day seems overwhelming to him, start off with walking every other day.)
 Add a minute more of walking each time, and have him track his progress.

 Setting small goals like this is important with kids.
 Seeing the minutes add up can help boost their motivation.
 You might also set up a contract with him that offers rewards for racking up more minutes.

-Little successes will also build your child's self-confidence that he can make exercise a part of his life.
+Little successes will also build your child's self-confidence and encourage him to make exercise a part of his life.
 Praise and encourage him for any positive steps he takes toward being healthier.